NERC-CEH/fdri-ontology/doc/runbook/model_update.md

 1. Move the model to a separate repository (https://github.com/NERC-CEH/fdri-discovery/issues/160)
 2. Update the processes for release of a model version
-   1. Ensure a changelog of model updates is maintained
+   1. Ensure a changelog of model updates is maintained, in particular noting breaking changes to the model which may affect its use by dependent projects.
-   2. Generate a release when the repository is tagged
-   3. Ensure the release package contains the source OWL and recordspec files and the generated SHACL files, JSON Schemas, JSON-LD contexts, and modelspec files
+   2. Generate a release package in GitHub when the repository is tagged with a release version tag.
+The release package should contain the source OWL and recordspec files as well as the generated SHACL, JSON Schemas, JSON-LD contexts, and modelspec files.
-   4. Update processes in downstream repositories to make use of a release artefact or to include the model repository as a git submodule (at the discretion of the repository owner).
+   3. Update processes in downstream repositories to make use of a release artefact or to include the model repository as a git submodule (at the discretion of the repository owner).
 Submodules should be pinned to a commit that has been tagged as a release in the model repository.

-TBD: Downstream steps?
+TBD: Downstream steps.
+This will require input from downstream repo owners, and maybe form part of their dependency update runbook.